tannerghosen/PasswordGeneratorAPI/README.md

 password validation function as an extra bonus.
 It expects a JSON request and will send back a JSON response.

 ## How can I run it?
-You can either run it through Visual Studio 2019 through 2022 (perhaps even earlier, I'm not 100% sure) using Node.js developer tools, or Node.js itself.
-You will need
+You can either run it through Visual Studio 2019 through 2022 (potentially earlier) using Node.js developer tools, or VS Code with Node.js installed, or Node.js itself.<br>
-Express.js installed for the latter globally.<br>
+For Visual Studio, in the virtual terminal type npm install to install dependencies then npm start or launch the program manually in the IDE to launch it.<br>
-For Visual Studio, simply clone this project from GitHub and run the program in Visual Studio.<br>
+For VS Code, in the virtual terminal type npm install to install dependencies then npm start to launch it.<br>
 For Node.js, open up command prompt and cd to the project folder.
-Then, type node app.js when you're located inside the project folder.<br>
+Then, type npm install to install dependencies then npm start when you're located inside the project folder.<br>
-In either case, it will run by default on localhost on port 3000, though this can be changed in app.js.
+In any case, the program will launch on localhost on port 3000, though this can be altered in app.js.
-After that, open a web browser and go to localhost:3000.<br>
+After that, you can POST requests to it to generate and validate passwords, as well as GET request it for ping.
+More info is in the documentation listed below.<br>
 Due to the sensitive nature of the content this API deals with, it is highly recommended to run it on a HTTPS server. <br>

 ## How do I use it?